Art. 603. Definitions

 injury, illness, or condition of the child, as a result of which the child's physical, mental, or

-emotional health and safety is substantially threatened or impaired.
-Neglect includes prenatal
+emotional health, welfare, and safety is substantially threatened or impaired.
+Neglect

-neglect.
-Whenever, in lieu of medical care, a child is being provided treatment in accordance
+alone, be considered neglect.
+Whenever, in lieu of medical care, a child is being provided

-with the tenets of a well-recognized religious method of healing which has a reasonable,
+treatment in accordance with the tenets of a well-recognized religious method of healing that

-proven record of success, the child shall not, for that reason alone, be considered to be
+has a reasonable, proven record of success, the child shall not, for that reason alone, be

 (19) "Newborn" means a child who is not more than thirty days old, as determined